prabpypipo/Everest_Project/README.md

 Create an oracle to measure happiness in videos by using machine learning.

-using this oracle to work with Everest.
+Using this oracle to work with Everest(https://github.com/prabpypipo/everest.git).